DCC-EX/DCCEXProtocol/README.md

 ## Throttles

-To simplify the handling of Consists/Multiple Unit Trains the library is implement to behave in a similar manor to the WiThrottle(TM) protocol, in that it *requires* that locos are attached to one of up to six 'throttles'.
+To simplify the handling of Consists/Multiple Unit Trains the library is implement to behave in a similar manor to the WiThrottle(TM) protocol, in that it *requires* that locos are attached to a 'throttles'.

 The protocol provides ```Consist throttle[MAX_THROTTLES]```